Waterfox/CarND-Extended-Kalman-Filter-Project/README.md

 # Extended Kalman Filter Project

-Build the project from build directory
+Build the project from the build directory
 ```
 $cmake..&& make
 ```